jpksh90/OpenText/SudokuSolver/README.md

 - The program has been modularized such that the developer can read the program to get the idea what is does.
 Variable names also follow a simple pattern
 # Issues faced
 - Choosing the right way to run this program.
 I wanted the reviewer to run the script on any platform.
 Therefore, I choose to stick to the native environment where the user can run it via a simple gradle run command.
+- Initially, I had the impression that it will overflow for difficult cases.
+I mitigated it by only backtracking on the unfilled cells.
+I run it over 4 difficult test cases ans observed the runtimes to see if it is admissible.
+All experiments were tested on MacBook Pro M3 laptop with 18 GB of RAM.